 Is SAS Airlines a safe airline to fly with?

-Yes, SAS Airlines is considered a safe airline to fly with.
-It has a strong safety record and adheres to strict international safety standards.
+Yes, SAS Airlines is considered safe.
+It has a strong safety record and complies with strict international aviation standards.

 What safety measures does SAS Airlines have in place?

-SAS Airlines has a comprehensive safety management system in place, which includes regular aircraft maintenance, pilot training, and adherence to international aviation regulations.
+SAS operates a comprehensive safety management system that includes regular aircraft maintenance, ongoing pilot training, and full compliance with international aviation regulations.

 Has SAS Airlines had any major safety incidents in the past?